sabbyanandan/spring-xd-examples/wordcount/README.md

 WordCount using Spring XD
 =========================

 This is an example of a "WordCount" built as a custom module that can be complied and packaged as a simple jar file and used in Spring XD runtime environment.
+Given that the computation is all in-memory, this wouldn't be an ideal approach for large data-sets.
+Spring XD's batch job with remote partitioning would be recommended.
+An example of _wordcount_ using batch model can be found in Spring XD's sample repo.

 **Custom Module Upload:**
 > xd:>module upload --file /PATH_TO_YOUR_ARTIFACT/wordcount-1.0.0.BUILD-SNAPSHOT.jar --name wordcount --type processor